OCR-D/ocrd_segment/docs/presentations/d3hack2019/content.md

 Build a data-driven framework with neural networks which performs the task of page segmentation and segment classification.

-- Level of representation (pixel, coordinates ...)?
+- Level of representation (pixel, bbox/polygon coordinates)?
 - General architecture (one or multiple classifiers)?
 - Network architecture?
+- Postprocessing (morphology, component analysis)?
-- Preprocessing and/or augmentation methods?
+- Preprocessing (binarization, deskewing, denoising, dewarping) and/or augmentation methods?

 ---